crueter/passmanpp/README.md

 # 2.0
 passman++ version 2.0 is coming soon.
 It will feature a massive suite of new security and general features.
 Please see [#2.0 UPDATE](https://github.com/binex-dsk/passmanpp#20-update) for more info on what I plan to do.

 While this is happening, no other updates will come out.
 Occasionally, however, I WILL commit my progress.
-Don't expect most if not any commits to work when directly cloned.
+Don't expect most if not any of the commits to work when directly cloned.

 2.0.0rc1 is currently out.
 It's completely stable and tested and working, containing nearly all of the major changes in 2.0, but does not include a full-featured GUI and is still a combined CLI/GUI app.